codahale/lockstitch-go/design.md

 **IMPORTANT:** A `Derive` operation's output depends on both the label and the output length.

+**IMPORTANT:** `Derive` operations are limited to less than 64GiB of output to avoid birthday bound distinguishing attacks.

 #### KDF Security

 A sequence of `Mix` operations followed by a `Derive` operation (or other operations which produce output via `expand`)